 The Fedora package adds the nvim command for terminal use and a Neovim launcher in GNOME Activities on Fedora Workstation.
 On Server or minimal installs without a desktop session, launch it from the terminal instead.

-Verify that Fedora installed the editor correctly:
+Verify that Fedora installed the editor and registered the package:

-nvim --version | head -3
+nvim --version | head -1

 Install Neovim with Flatpak on Fedora